 Nine One Three Investments is wholly owned by Magnet Capital Pty Ltd (Magnet Capital).
-The Directors of both investment firms are Egor Sidelska and Benjamin Celermajer.
-Both Egor and Benjamin launched the first ever crypto managed fund in Australia in 2017.
+The Founders of both investment firms are Egor Sidelska and Benjamin Celermajer.
+Both Egor and Benjamin launched the first ever crypto managed fund in Australia in 2017 and a Bitcoin managed fund in Australia in 2020.
 Over the years, Magnet Capital has invested across a diverse range of crypto assets with varying degrees of complexity.
 Throughout the process, Benjamin and Egor have gained experience in managing a multi-million dollar portfolio on behalf of investors, catering specifically to the unique and complicated aspects of crypto asset investment.
-Since the launch of its first fund, Magnet Capital has built global relationships with institutions to allow for seamless crypto asset transaction integration and execution.
+Since the launch of the first fund (2017), Magnet Capital has built global relationships with institutions to allow for seamless crypto asset transaction integration and execution.